mathewsanders/Mustard/README.md

 }
 ````

-It's also possible to create a more complex type of token by basing it around an `enum`.
+It's also possible to use an `enum` to create a more complex `TokenType` that has different internal states, perhaps to bundle multiple types of token into a single type.

 ````Swift
 enum MixedToken: TokenType {